-Each school is assessed the re-evaluation fee, which is equivalent to a year's membership dues.
-This means once every ten years, the school will need to budget for its regular membership dues plus the re-evaluation fee, doubling the amount due that year.
+At the time of the Decennial Accreditation visit, each school is assessed a re-evaluation fee equivalent to a year's membership dues.
+In other words, once every ten years, the school must budget for its regular membership dues plus the re-evaluation fee, doubling the amount due that year.
 The school will receive an invoice at the time of the Decennial Accreditation Visit.